-- the current effect of the COVID-19 pandemic ("COVID-19") on the global markets, on the markets in which we operate and on our business and operations; - changes in privacy and data protection laws and increased breaches of network or information technology security along with an increase in cyber-attack activities, which is enhanced, among other things, as a result of the application of remote operation mode (associated with COVID-19 and current labor market trends), could have an adverse effect on our business: - the impact of complex and evolving regulatory requirements in which we operate, on our business, results of operations and financial condition; - risks relating to macro and micro adverse effects on the global and European markets in which we operate due to the invasion of Ukraine by Russia, such as, among others, cancellation or suspension of orders placed by Russian customers or for Russian end-users, disruption of delivery of raw materials, oil and gas, goods, and supplies' price increases, disruption to deliveries, shipping and transportation, imposition of sanctions, export control restrictions and embargoes, loss of business, cyber-attacks, commodity shortages and other effects that could have an adverse effect on us, our business, suppliers and customers; - risks related to fluctuations in currency exchange rates and restrictions related to foreign currency exchange controls; - the occurrence of international, political, regulatory or economic events in emerging economies in Latin America, India, Asia Pacific and Africa, where a majority of our sales are made; - the effect of business practices in emerging markets on legal and business conduct-related regulatory risks to which we are exposed; and - risks relating to attempts for a hostile takeover, or shareholder activism, which may, divert our management's and Board's attention and resources from our business and could give rise to perceived uncertainties as to our future direction, could result in the loss of potential business opportunities, limit our ability to raise funds and make it more difficult for us to attract and retain qualified personnel for positions in both management and Board levels.
+- · changes in privacy and data protection laws and regulations could have an adverse effect on our business prospects, results of operations, and financial condition; - · the impact of complex and evolving regulatory requirements in which we operate, on our business, results of operations and financial condition. - risks relating to macro and micro adverse effects on the global and European markets in which we operate due to the invasion of Ukraine by Russia, such as, among others, cancellation or suspension of orders placed by Russian customers or for Russian end-users, disruption of delivery of raw materials, oil and gas, goods, and supplies' price increases, disruption to deliveries, shipping and transportation, imposition of sanctions, export control restrictions and embargoes, loss of business, cyber-attacks, commodity shortages and other effects that could have an adverse effect on us, our business, suppliers and customers: - · risks related to fluctuations in currency exchange rates and restrictions related to foreign currency exchange controls; - · the occurrence of international, political, regulatory or economic events in emerging markets, where the majority of our sales is made; - · risks relating to disagreements with tax authorities regarding tax positions that we have taken which may result in increased tax liabilities; - · the impact of industry downturn, reduction in our customers' profitability due to increased regulation or new mobile services requirements; - the impact of the latest Israel-Hamas war, as well as the conditions in the Middle East, could impede our ability to sell, operate and develop, manufacture and deliver products and components and harm our business and financial results; and - risks relating to attempts for a hostile takeover, or shareholder activism, which may, divert our management's and Board's attention and resources from our business and could give rise to perceived uncertainties as to our future direction, could result in the loss of potential business opportunities, limit our ability to raise funds and make it more difficult for us to attract and retain qualified personnel for positions in both management and Board levels.